 Lively concert activities with international guest organists attest to the wonderful sound of the instrument and make it known widely even outside of Germany.

-The sample set is available on DVD (set of 4 DVDs, see also note below) and for download (4 files).
+The sample set is available on DVD (as long as supplies last!) and for download (4 files).

 Disposition with virtual extensions (in blue):